Tejo Power Station: Historic Framework

+Central Tejo is architecturally significant for its Flemish-influenced industrial design—most notably its harmonious use of iron structures clad in brick—and for representing successive technological eras of power generation.
+Its transformation into a museum conserves not only the building and machinery but also the historical and socio-economic narratives of Lisbon’s electrification.
+Classified as an Asset of Public Interest since 1986, Central Tejo stands today as a compelling example of heritage reuse, bridging industrial pasts with contemporary cultural engagement.

 Architectural Ensemble

 After continuous transformations and expansions over the years, the Tejo Power Station's architectural ensemble represents the masterful conservation of a large manufacturing structure from the first half of the 20th century.

 The entire set of buildings is in perfect aesthetic harmony thanks to the use of an iron structure covered in brick on all the structures.
 Despite this, there are differences in style between the low pressure naves and the high pressure building.

 Operation

 The operating principle of a thermoelectric power station is based on the burning of fuel to produce vapour which then turns an electric current generator.
 In theory, this is simple to carry out, but in practice it requires a complex combination of machines, circuits and logistics.

 At the Tejo Power Station, the main fuel was coal, which arrived by river and was unloaded into the square with the same name in order to then be deposited in the crusher and sent to the mixing silos.
 From there, the coal was fed onto the conveyor belt running along the top of the building, and dropped onto the combustion belt inside the furnace.
 There it was burnt at a temperature of approximately 1200 °C.

 The heat thereby generated would turn the water passing through the boiler's inner tubes into steam, which was then carried to the turbo-alternators.
 The water used here travelled in a closed circuit and was chemically pure.
 For this, it went through a purification and filtering process to avoid deteriorating the station's equipment.

 Thus, the steam would travel in the tubes at high pressure (38 kg/cm2) to the generating sets, where the turbine would transform the steam's thermal energy into mechanical energy, and the alternator would transform the mechanical energy it received from the turbine into electric power, producing a 10.500 V triphasic electric current with a 50 Hz frequency, which after passing through the plant's substation, was distributed among consumers.

 In turn, after running the turbines, the steam was sent to the condensers where it was turned back into water in order to be reused in the boilers.
 The hot steam returned to its liquid state through contact with the cold walls of the condenser's inner tubes, which carried water from the Tagus river.
 For that reason, the river water never came into direct contact with the purified water used as work fluid.
 From the condenser, the water was pumped back to the boilers, thereby closing the cycle.